irenealgi/readbelow/_posts/2016-05-28-the-bell-jar-a-sense-of-possibility-and-the-anxiety-of-choice.md

 Poor Esther Greenwood, with all her whiteness, and her riches, and her beauty and her brightness, has no freaking idea what to do with her life.
 And that _is_ a real problem.

-**A sense of doomness**
+**A sense of doom**

-You can't discuss _The Bell Jar_ and get away with not discussing depression, but I much prefer a sense of possibility to a sense of doomness, so I'll get this section through quickly before _I_ become depressed.
+You can't discuss _The Bell Jar_ and get away with not discussing depression, but I much prefer a sense of possibility to a sense of doom, so I'll get this section through quickly before _I_ become depressed.

 >“I couldn’t see the point of getting up.
 I had nothing to look forward to.”